 Leave is a privilege granted by the College.
 Each request for Leave without Pay is evaluated and a decision is reached based upon its particular merits and the need to protect the College against undue interruption or disturbance because of the absence of personnel and the need to ensure that leave is granted or denied on a uniform basis.
 Any employee who is willfully absent from duty shall forfeit compensation for the time of absence and if leave was unapproved shall be subject to disciplinary action, up to and including termination.

 Personal leave without pay may be granted to all regular employees.
 The daily rate of pay shall be deducted for each day’s absence.
-Such leave must be approved by the appropriate Vice President in concurrence with the Director, Human Resources, and cannot exceed up to and including fifteen (15) working days within a rolling year.
+Such leave must be approved by the appropriate Vice President/Executive in concurrence with the Chief Human Resources and Organizational Development Officer, and cannot exceed up to and including fifteen (15) working days within a rolling year.
 Leave beyond fifteen (15) working days requires approval by the President.

 A request for leave must make clear the purpose or cause for which the leave will be used.